 Hailing from a family of speed skaters – including her father, two brothers and her sister – Marsha Hudey found herself on the Olympic team for Sochi 2014 in her first season competing on the World Cup circuit.
-She went on to finish 31st in the 500m in her Olympic debut.
-The following season she competed at her first World Single Distances Championships.
+She went on to finish 32nd in the 500m in her Olympic debut.
+The following year she competed at her first World Single Distances and World Sprint Championships.

-Hudey has been training at the Calgary Olympic Oval since 2008.
-At the 2007 Canada Winter Games in Whitehorse she won gold in the 100m, 500m and team pursuit, teaming with Olympic teammate Kali Christ in the latter.
+Hudey has been training at the Olympic Oval in Calgary since 2008.
+At the 2007 Canada Winter Games in Whitehorse, she won gold in the 100m, 500m and team pursuit.

 A little more about Marsha

-Getting into the Sport: Started speed skating at age four and trained on an outdoor oval in Regina… Her dad had been a competitive skater while growing up and has always coached her in some way… Outside Interests: Enjoys cooking, gardening, yoga, fishing… … Works as a physiotherapy assistant in Regina during the off-season… Received her undergraduate degree in Community Rehabilitation and Disability Studies from the University of Calgary in 2014… Athlete mentor with Classroom Champions… Odds and Ends: Nickname: Cricket… One of the moments that sparked her Olympic dream was curler Marcia Gudereit visiting her rink and letting her hold her gold medal from Nagano 1998… Favourite quote: “I’m not telling you it’s going to be easy, I’m telling you it’s going to be worth it” – Art Williams…
+Getting into the Sport: started speed skating at age four and trained on an outdoor oval in Regina… Her dad had been a competitive skater while growing up and has always coached her in some way… Has wanted to be an Olympian since watching Catriona Le May Doan win gold for Canada… Also has vivid memories of curler Marcia Gudereit visiting her rink and letting her hold her gold medal from Nagano 1998… Outside Interests: Enjoys golfing, cooking, baking, fishing… Works as a physiotherapy assistant in a Regina hospital… Received her undergraduate degree in Community Rehabilitation and Disability Studies from the University of Calgary in 2014… Odds and Ends: Cousin Quinton Howden won a bronze medal for Canada in men’s hockey at PyeongChang 2018… Collects Starbucks mugs for her parents from her international travels…

 Notable International Results

 Olympic Winter Games: 2022 - 21st (500m); 2018 - 10th (500m); 2014 - 31st (500m)